SuperElastix/SuperElastix-Documentation/source/Development.rst

       virtual ~ExampleComponent();

-      //For each Accepting Interface a Accept method must be implemented: virtual int Accept( typename ExampleAInterface< Dimensionality >::Pointer ) override;
+      //For each Accepting Interface a Accept method must be implemented:
+	  // Accepting ExampleAInterface
+      virtual int Accept( typename ExampleAInterface< Dimensionality >::Pointer ) override;

+	  // Accepting ExampleBInterface
       virtual int Accept( typename ExampleBInterface< TInternalComputationValue, Dimensionality >::Pointer ) override;

-      // All methods in all Providing Interfaces must be implemented: virtual SomeImageType<PixelType, Dimensionality>* GetImage() override;
+      // All methods in all Providing Interfaces must be implemented:
+	  // Providing ExampleCInterface
+      virtual SomeImageType<PixelType, Dimensionality>* GetImage() override;

       //BaseClass methods
       virtual bool MeetsCriterion( const ComponentBase::CriterionType & criterion ) override;

+	  // Optional: The default implementation, which requires all Accepting interfaces to be connected, can be overridden
+	  // virtual bool ConnectionsSatisfied() override;

     private:

       // Typically a component stores the pointer to the Interfaces it accepts by Accept(), however